-Benefits: By rapidly connecting and re-engaging those who are not yet connected with their primary care provider or have fallen out of care, members will be able to begin access services and appropriate treatment on a timely basis.
+Benefits: By rapidly connecting and re-engaging those who are not yet connected with their primary care provider and coordinate their care with their health plan., members will be able to begin access services and appropriate treatment on a timely basis.

-Description: Staff training to meet the annual training requirements on HIV/AIDS and evidence-based practices for working with vulnerable populations.
+Description: Staff training to meet the annual training requirements on HIV and AIDS and evidence-based practices for working with vulnerable populations.

 Targeted members: Clinical staff within the Chicago community, partnering agencies and insurance plans.

-Benefits: To help health insurance plans meet their required annual hours of professional development training.
+Benefits: To facilitate clinical staff in meeting their required annual hours of professional development training.